gdimperi/cygno/infrastructure.md

 - notebook web interface with python and root kernles, bach resources
 - bach resources accesible via condor queues

-Moreover, computing resources are available at LNF and LNGS (Cygno login and U-LITE nodes) and two [DAQ server](https://drive.google.com/file/d/1kEzvfJK7WSXK2Y1vfEwRqcH9uSmoYsXl/view?usp=sharing) equipped with GPU
+Moreover, computing resources are available at LNF and LNGS (Cygno VM login and U-LITE nodes) and two [DAQ server](https://drive.google.com/file/d/1kEzvfJK7WSXK2Y1vfEwRqcH9uSmoYsXl/view?usp=sharing) equipped with GPU

 ### Signup on computing ressources (needed for all resources: CLOUD, LNGS, LNF)
 * if you are not associeted/hosted/employed of INFN plese signup on: https://signup.app.infn.it/ (tips for foreign users see below)